You should check a book publisher very carefully before you enter into a publishing contract.

 As with any service, there are many good ones and some not-so-good ones.
 But there are also publishing scams and fraudsters trying to make a quick buck.

-It can be daunting for a new author to decide if a publisher is reputable or not.
+It can be daunting for a new author to decide whether a publisher is reputable.

 But if you can’t find a potential publisher listed, what can you do?